jiehyunjkim/SLR/README.md

 ```
 python3 -m http.server
 ```
-Once built, the clock widget can see the clock on the web
+Once built, the clock widget can see the clock on the web.